SjonHortensius/JsonRpcClient/README.md

 Contains a JSON-RPC and XML-RPC client; with support for SCGI.
+Any method the server supports (eg. `getInfo` below), can be called as a method on the client.
 Here's an example how to use it to connect to bitcoin:

 ```php
 <?php